civican/legisinfo/42-1/bills/C-83/bill_text.md

   **(1)** The Service shall ensure that measures are taken to provide for the ongoing monitoring of the health of inmates in a structured intervention unit.

+  **(2)** The Service shall ensure that the measures include

+    a referral of the inmate's case, within 24 hours after the inmate's transfer into the structured intervention unit, to the portion of the Service that administers health care for the purpose of conducting a mental health assessment of the inmate; and

-  **(2)** The Service shall ensure that the measures include a visit to the inmate at least once every day by a registered health care professional employed or engaged by the Service.
+    a visit to the inmate at least once every day by a registered health care professional employed or engaged by the Service.

 ### Section 37.11